diku-dk/ap-e2024-pub/README.md

 | 13-15 |        |         |           | Lecture   | Café   |
 | 15-17 |        |         |           | Exercises |        |

+**Note:** the lecture on the 10th of October is cancelled, due to the auditorium being occupied by one of the student revues.
+The exercise classes will still be held.

+There are no lectures in week 42, on account of the fall holiday.

 ### Exercise class locations

 * **Hold 1:**